isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 Expected Result:
   - You should be told that you can't save a .url file to Laserfiche.

+#### Test Mapping Content Types to multiple Profiles
+Steps:
+  - In addition to the existing `[Default]` -> `Default` mapping, add a mapping from `[Default]` to `Profile 2`.
+  - Click Save
+Expected Results
+  - the new mapping should not save
+  - You should see an error message saying a mapping already exists for that content type
 ### Repository Explorer

 Prerequisites: